metabase/metabase/docs/people-and-groups/authenticating-with-saml.md

 Generally you'll need to paste these user attributes (first name, last name, and email) into fields labelled "Name", "Attributes" or "Parameters".

-> If you allow end-users to edit their email addresses: make sure to update the corresponding account emails in Metabase.
+> If you allow people to edit their email addresses: make sure to update the corresponding account emails in Metabase.
 Keeping email addresses in sync will protect people from losing access to their accounts.

 ### Settings for signing SSO requests (optional)